 Since my original message was sent outside of business hours, they sent an auto-confirmation that the message was received, and the real answer the next day.
 I was satisfied that I received a clear and quick response.

 Vyond is good at what its made for.
 You can easily create animated videos in multiple styles, customize them to stand out, and effectively convey a message relatively easily.
 It provides you with all the tools you need to succeed, from media manipulation to the large asset library.

-Vyond is probably the priciest animation software that I’ve come across while reviewing different whiteboard and drag-and-drop animation tools.
+Vyond is probably the priciest animation software that I’ve come across while reviewing different whiteboard animation tools.
 There is no free plan at all – only a short free trial.
-The lowest-paid tier is $300 per year, and the program will still watermark your videos, which I find outrageous.
+The lowest-paid tier is $49 per month.

 The software and plan differences are not large enough to justify such a price leap — the business plan highlights live chat support, team collaboration, font import, and a character creator as benefits, but several of these are already standard for lower tiers on less expensive software.

 Overall, this software is very easy to pick up.
 It offers a quick introduction to the layout when you begin, and you don’t need much beyond that to get started.
 Everything is fairly intuitive and the only instance of a hidden menu I encountered was when trying to edit audio.
 However, I did dock one star because the timeline is a key component of video editing, and it was very frustrating that I could not expand it enough to work comfortably.

 Vyond offers a standard set of FAQ and explanatory docs on their help page, which is neatly organized and easily searchable.
 They also have email support if you can’t find something that you need.
 Both of these are pretty standard for a web-based tool like this.
 Lastly, they offer live chat support, but only for users on a business plan.
 While slightly bothersome, their email support is pretty quick so you probably won’t find yourself significantly delayed.